-The amended management agreement also allows the Company to consider, from time to time, the payment of additional fees to ACM for accomplishing certain specified corporate objectives; modifies and simplifies the provisions related to the termination of the agreement and any related fees payable in such instances, including for internalization of the management function, with a termination fee of

-\$10.0 million, rather than payment based on a multiple of base and incentive fees as previously existed; and is renewed automatically for successive one-year terms, unless terminated with six months prior written notice.
+The management agreement also allows the Company to consider, from time to time, the payment of additional "success-based" fees to ACM for accomplishing certain specified corporate objectives; has a termination fee of \$10.0 million; and is renewable automatically for successive one-year terms, unless terminated with six months prior written notice.
 If the Company terminates or elects not to renew the management agreement without cause, it is required to pay the termination fee of \$10.0 million.

 The incentive fee is measured on an annual basis.
-However, when applicable, ACM receives quarterly installments of the incentive fee in advance.
+However, when applicable, the Company will pay the annual incentive fee in quarterly installments, each within 60 days of each fiscal quarter.
 The quarterly installments are calculated based on the results for the period of twelve months ending on the last day of each quarter with respect to which such installment is payable.
 Each quarterly installment payment is deemed to be an advance of a portion of the incentive fee payable for the year, with an adjustment at year end to reflect the full year's results.
-At least 25% of any incentive compensation fee is paid to ACM in shares of the Company's common stock, subject to ownership limitations in the Company's charter.
+At least 25% of any incentive fee is paid to ACM in shares of the Company's common stock, subject to ownership limitations in the Company's charter.
 For purposes of determining the number of shares that are paid to ACM to satisfy the common stock portion of the incentive fee from and after the date the Company's common shares are publicly traded, each common share shall have a value equal to the average closing price per common share based on the last twenty days of the fiscal quarter with respect to which the incentive fee is being paid.
 The incentive fee is accrued as it is earned.
 The expense incurred for incentive fee paid in common stock is determined using the amount of stock calculated as noted above and the quoted market price of the stock on the last day of each quarter.
-At December 31 of each year, the Company remeasures the incentive fee expense paid to ACM in shares of the Company's common stock in accordance with current accounting guidance, which discusses how to measure at the measurement date when certain terms are not known prior to the measurement date.
-Accordingly, expense recorded related to common stock issued as a portion of incentive fee is adjusted to reflect the fair value of the stock on the measurement date when the final calculation of total incentive fee is determined.
+At December 31 of each year, the Company remeasures the incentive fee expense paid to ACM in shares of the Company's common stock in accordance with current accounting guidance, which discusses how to determine the expense when certain terms are not known prior to the measurement date.
+Accordingly, any expense recorded related to common stock issued as a portion of incentive fee is adjusted to reflect the fair value of the stock on the measurement date when the final calculation of total incentive fee is determined.
 In the event the calculated incentive fee for the full year is an amount less than the total of the installment payments made to ACM for the year, ACM will refund to the Company the amount of such overpayment in cash regardless of whether such installments were paid in cash or common stock.
-In such case, the Company would record a negative incentive fee expense in the quarter when such overpayment is determined.
+In such a case, the Company would record a negative incentive fee expense in the quarter when such overpayment is determined.